-Lasers can be used to cut many types of thin metal, including sheet metal, such as sheet metal and thin foils, into complex shapes with high precision.
-Pairing the high-energy density of a focused laser spot with on-axis gas assist allows for clean cuts that often require no further processing.
-Laser cutting of thin metals is used in many industries such as automotive, appliances, electronics (resistor trimming, LED PCBs), energy (batteries), medical devices, and many more.
+Lasers can cut many types of thin metal—including sheet metal and foils—into complex shapes with high precision.
+Pairing the focused, high-energy laser spot with on-axis gas assist achieves clean cuts that don’t require further processing.

-Two common methods for laser cutting are:
+The two most common laser cutting methods are: